zhengxu001/ielts/books.md

 1. How often do you read?

+  * Well I read from time to time,  I

 2. Do you have many books at home?

+  *

 3. Do Chinese people do enough reading?

-4. Do Chinese people like to read?
+1. Do Chinese people like to read?
-5. What kind of people like reading and what kind of people do not like reading very much?
+2. What kind of people like reading and what kind of people do not like reading very much?